OGRECave/ogre/Docs/13-Notes.md

 Here, metalness is read from `specular[0]` and roughness from `specular[1]`.

+## Terrain

+Since 13.6, `TerrainMaterialGeneratorA` internally uses the RTSS to generate shaders.
+This allows you to use the RTSS SRS to customize the terrain appearance.
+The API to configure this is `TerrainMaterialGeneratorA::getMainRenderState()`.
+This way you can enable multiple light support for the terrain or switch to PBR lighting equations.

 ## DotScene
 The Plugin now supports exporting via a generic `SceneNode::saveChildren` API.
 This allows you to dump your dynamically generated Scene to file and later inspect it with ogre-meshviewer, which also got improved .scene support.